OsBlaineOra/db-devops-tools/Liquibase.md

 ```
 Note: The very last tag added in a set of changelogs will be overwritten by a tag added from the command line.

-## Shema Diff
+## Schema Diff
 Your database has been setup with two schemas, hol_dev and hol_test.
-Running ```liquibase update``` in your shell session is configured to update hol_dev and you have configured Jenkins to update hol_test whenever your code is pushed to GitHub.
+Running ```liquibase update``` in your shell session will update hol_dev and running your Jenkins build will update hol_test.
+Your Jenkins build will be triggered whenever your code is pushed to GitHub.

 Switch to SQL Developer Web and run the following query to show the existing tables in hol_dev and hol_test.
 ```sql